rdappel/courses/pages/advanced-javascript/esm-and-bundling.md

 ## Getting Started with Vite

 In this class we will be using Vite, a modern build tool that is fast and easy to use.
-Vite uses Rollup under the hood for bundling, and it supports ESM modules out of the box.
+Vite uses Rollup under the hood for bundling, and it supports ES Modules out of the box.

 Let's turn our JavaScript files into a bundle using Vite.